wlandau/targets-shiny/README.md

 ### Scaling out to many users

 As described above, this particular app runs pipelines as persistent background processes on the server.
-This approach generalizes well across proprietary installations of RStudio Connect and RStudio Server, which is why it is featured here, but it may not scale well for a large number of users.
+This approach generalizes well across proprietary installations of RStudio Connect and RStudio Server, which is why it is featured here.
+However, it will probably not scale well for a large number of users.
 Serious apps in production should instead consider submitting all background processes as jobs on a cluster like SLURM or a cloud computing platform like Amazon Web Services.

 ### Transient mode